Good PTE speaking preparation involves practicing your pronunciation skills and applying a strategy to each specific task.

 The water DEEpens as you go out further. (correct word stress)

-If you mis-stress the key word, the listener will become confused.
+If you miss-stress the keyword, the listener will become confused.

 The water deePENS as you go out further. (incorrect word stress)